GEO & AI Search

 Pros of DIY

-• Lowest direct cost ($500-$2K/mo in tools)
+• Lowest direct cost ($500-$2,000/mo in tools)

 • Knowledge stays in-house permanently

-• Tight integration with broader marketing
+• Tight integration with broader marketing and product

-• No agency dependency
+• No agency dependency or contract risk

 Cons of DIY

-• Slow, 6-9 months to internal competency
+• Slow: 6-9 months to internal competency

-• Requires senior content marketer with bandwidth
+• Requires senior content marketer with real bandwidth

 • Easy to under-prioritize when other fires erupt

-• No external benchmark or pressure
+• No external benchmark, pressure, or specialist knowledge

 When to hire a GEO agency